-How to Host a Website: A Complete Guide
+How to Host a Website: the Complete Beginner’s Guide

 Hosting is the invisible foundation of the internet.
 Every website needs a ‘home’, a place where its files are accessible anytime, anywhere.
 That’s what hosting does.
 It’s a plot of internet land.
 If you want a website, it’ll need to be hosted somewhere.